How Slow Software Development Velocity Costs Your Defense Firm $500K and How to Fix It

 TL;DR — Quick Summary

-You know that moment when some AI hype-man tries to sell you another cloud-only LLM solution for intelligence reports.
-It violates every security protocol you've.
-And you just know a poorly secured web dashboard is a national security breach waiting to happen.
+You know that moment when a vendor pushes a cloud-only LLM for intelligence reports.
+It violates your security rules.
+And a poorly secured web dashboard is a national security breach waiting to happen.

-Stop the bleeding from stalled projects and deliver high-stakes secure software faster.
+Stop the financial loss from stalled projects.
+Deliver high-stakes secure software faster.

 1